You’re expecting a delivery from UPS and have received a “Departure Scan“ tracking update.

 If, however, the package has already arrived and departed two or more facilities and the location stated beneath the alert is in the region of the recipient, it is very likely that the next update you receive will state that the item is out for delivery.

 Your package is just a day or two away at this stage.

 First, you should remember that your package is in transit when you receive this update.

 Depending on the distance between UPS facilities, (is this an international delivery for example), the item could be in transit for several days.

 If a standard shipping speed has been used, I recommend that you do not begin to be concerned over a “Departure Scan” alert being stuck for up to 5 business days.

 After this time, if no new alerts are triggered, you should contact UPS to find out more.

 An expedited delivery service is obviously different.

-Whatever the reason, if the delivery window runs out, and the package hasn’t arrived you will be wanting an explanation as well as potential compensation.
+Whatever the reason, if the delivery window runs out, and the package hasn’t arrived you will want an explanation as well as potential compensation.